neophob/wpc-emu/README.md

 ## Timing
 - CPU run at 2 MHZ, this means 2'000'000 clock ticks/s -> The CPU execute 2 cycles per us.
 - CPU IRQ is called 976 times/s, that a IRQ call each 1025us
-- ZeroCross should occur 120 times per second (NTSC running at 60Hz), so each 8.3ms
+- ZeroCross should occur 120 times per second (NTSC running at 60Hz), so each 8.3ms.
+(8.3 * 2000cycles/ms = 16667 ticks)

 Timings are very tight, we cannot use `setTimeout`/`setInterval` to call for example the IRQ.
 So the main idea is to run one main loop that executes some CPU ops then check if one of the following callbacks need to be triggered: